PollyanaOliveira/PollyanaOliveira/README.md

 </br>
 💡 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.
 </br>
-🌎 Know the four corners of the world is my dream.

-#### "...the best things in life from the other side of fear".
-Smith, Will

 - 📍From Campo Grande - MS 🇧🇷
 - 📄 See my <a href="https://gitconnected.com/pollyanaoliveira/resume" target="blank">Curriculum Vitae</a> to get more info